socketsupply/components/docs/src/markdown/events.md

   }
 }
 ```

+Tonic providers a helper `this.dispatch` method that you can use
+to dispatch custom events.
+The [`EventTarget.addEventListener`][10] method
+is built into the dom

 The event object has a [`Event.stopPropagation()`][8] method that is useful for
 preventing an event from bubbling up to parent components.
 You may also be